SCOPE OF THIS CHAPTER

 This chapter addresses the action to be taken on receipt of a notification from another local authority that a Looked After child has been placed at an address in this authority.

-See also: Children and Young People in Care who are Transferred Into and Out of Leicester, Leicestershire and Rutland Local Authorities Boundaries (Leicester City, Leicestershire and Rutland Local Safeguarding Children Boards Procedures Manual)
+See also: Children and Families Moving Across Local Authority Boundaries (Leicester City, Leicestershire and Rutland Local Safeguarding Children Partnerships Procedures Manual)